SalindaGunarathna/Clothing-Brand---Web-App/README.md

 # Clothing Brand Web App

 Full-stack e-commerce app for a clothing brand.
 The repo contains a Node.js + Express API and a Vite + React SPA.
+The latest changes are in the [dev branch](https://github.com/SalindaGunarathna/Clothing-Brand---Web-App/tree/dev).

 **Repository Structure**
 - `backend/` API (Express + MongoDB)